akshayapendem/HTML-Injection-Projects-Demo/README.md

 1.Open Kali linux and OWASP BWA should be running at the same time.
 2.then open Burpsuite and Firefox browser open.
 3.go to the website of OWASP BWA and choose Mutillidae II then choose HTML injection on User-agent-Field.
-## screenshot:Before Doing HTML-Injection on User-Sgent-Field
+## screenshot:Before Doing HTML-Injection on User-Agent-Field
 link:https://github.com/akshayapendem/HTML-Injection-Projects-Demo/blob/master/html%20User-agent%20-Field%20injection/before%20user-agent%20injection.png

 4.search to inject HTML code if the website (which is Mutillidae II in home Lab ) is vulnerable it shows injected code.